trustoverip/tswg-trust-registry-service-profile/spec.md

     - `profile`: A JSON Profile document that can be resolved through HTTPS.
 Further requisites are detailed in the "Profile Document" section.
     - `definition`: If provided, this signifies the resolvable URI attribute enmeshed within the DID document.
 The corresponding definition is required to comply with the specifications delineated in the subsequent profile document section.
     - An `integrity` property MAY be added as an aid in integrity protection and verification of the Profile document.
-It MUST be in the format of a subresource integrity field (SRI) as defined by [REC-SRI-20160623]([REC-SRI-20160623](https://www.w3.org/TR/2016/REC-SRI-20160623/).
+It MUST be in the format of a  MultiHash, `<hash-func-type><digest-length><digest-value>`, as defined here [Multiformat]([https://multiformats.io/multihash/]).

 An array of structs is not valid.